dhanzz-x/TARGET-2027/README.md

 I created this repository to document everything I learn—from Python and DSA to Software Testing, SQL, and projects.

 I'm not trying to be perfect.
-I'm trying to improve a little every day.
+I'm committed to learning consistently and building practical skills every day.

 Every commit in this repository represents one step toward becoming a skilled Software Test Engineer.